kennywlo/ask-panda/README.md

 ## Model Failover & Quick Switching

-- Use `model=auto` (default in the Open WebUI pipe and Ollama shim) to try Mistral first and automatically fall back to the local `gpt-oss:20b` server whenever the primary API is throttled.
+- Use `model=auto` (default in the Open WebUI pipe and the optional Ollama shim) to try Mistral first and automatically fall back to the local `gpt-oss:20b` server whenever the primary API is throttled.
 - Change the order instantly by setting `ASK_PANDA_MODEL_PRIORITY`.
 Example: `ASK_PANDA_MODEL_PRIORITY='gpt-oss:20b,mistral'` makes the local model primary but keeps Mistral as a backup.
 - You can still force a specific backend by sending `model=mistral`, `model=gpt-oss:20b`, etc. – only the `auto` alias enables failover.
 ```